kVA vs kW electrical load calculation checklist

 A miscalculation in your kVA to kW math can have a domino effect, leading to project delays, fried equipment, and serious safety risks.
 This is your field guide to dodging the most common—and costly—mistakes.

 This is the most common error.
 A power factor of 1.0 represents perfect efficiency, which is practically nonexistent in commercial or industrial settings.
-Using a PF of 1.0 in your calculations will almost always lead to undersizing your generator or transformer, leaving it vulnerable to overload.
+Using a PF of 1.0 in your calculations will almost always lead to undersizing your generator or transformer, leaving it vulnerable to overload and potential failure.

 Treating kVA and kW as interchangeable is a recipe for disaster.
 They are related but distinct.
 Sizing a system for a 100 kW load requires a generator or transformer with a kVA rating higher than 100.
 Mixing them up will result in specifying gear that cannot perform the job.